 Trump’s Afghan envoy intensifies peace efforts with Taliban

-WASHINGTON (AP) — The special U.S. envoy for Afghanistan is returning to the country after stops in Europe and the Middle East for an extended diplomatic tour aimed at pushing a Trump administration peace initiative.
+WASHINGTON (AP) — The Trump administration’s special envoy for Afghanistan is returning to the country after stops in Europe and the Middle East for an extended diplomatic tour aimed at pushing a U.S. peace initiative.

-The State Department says Zalmay Khalilzad (ZAHL’-may kah-LEEL’-zahd) will spend the rest of February traveling to Belgium, Germany, Turkey, Qatar (KUH’-tur), Afghanistan and Pakistan.
+The State Department said in a statement Sunday that Special Representative for Afghan Reconciliation Zalmay Khalilzad would spend the rest of February traveling to Belgium, Germany, Turkey, Qatar, Afghanistan and Pakistan.

-The department says the trip is intended “to facilitate a peace process that protects U.S. national security interests and brings all Afghan parties together” to help determine the country’s future.
+It said the trip is intended “to facilitate a peace process that protects U.S. national security interests and brings all Afghan parties together in an intra-Afghan dialogue through which they can determine a path for their country’s future.”

-Khalilzad recently finished a similar trip during which his talks with the Taliban produced a tentative framework agreement.
-But he said last week that the negotiations are far from finished.
+Khalilzad recently finished a similar trip during which his talks with the Taliban produced a tentative framework agreement, but he warned last week that the negotiations are far from finished.